-Dubrovnik is one of the most popular towns in Croatia and according to Google trends, it is more popular than Croatia as a country itself.
-I grew up in this region visiting the town on numerous occasion since I was a child.
+Dubrovnik is one of the most popular towns in Croatia and according to Google Trends, it is more popular than Croatia as a country itself.
+I grew up in this region visiting the town on numerous occasions since I was a child.
 I was also doing my university degree course in Dubrovnik, living there for four years.
 So, I know this town pretty well.
 In this article, I will try to cover as many aspects of the town as possible.

-Listed as UNESCO World Heritage Site since 1979, Dubrovnik is a must-visit destination.
+Listed as a UNESCO World Heritage Site since 1979, Dubrovnik is a must-visit destination.
 It is a truly beautiful medieval walled town with most of the attractions situated in the pedestrian-only heart of the Old Town.
-At times it gets crowded and sometimes feels too much touristy.
+At times it gets crowded and sometimes feels too touristy.
 It can also be expensive.
 But, despite all of it, it is still one of the best places you can see in Croatia.

 Views over Old Port and Town walls from Ploce gate in Dubrovnik

 The best times to visit Dubrovnik are spring and autumn, April to June and September to November.
 In the summer, the town is very very busy, very touristy and very crowded.
 But regardless of the crowds, if you have no other option but to visit it in the summer, do it anyway.
 Try to avoid the crowd by carefully planning your visit here.